 The mail delivery rate is calculated by dividing the number of delivered emails by the total number of emails sent and then multiplying that number by 100.
 Most email marketing software platforms automatically calculate this data for you.
 Mailchimp’s reports, for example, have a reporting line called “Successful Deliveries” that include the total number of emails that were successfully delivered along with a percentage.

-The email open rate is the number of emails opened by the subscribers they were sent to.
-It can be analyzed via a trackable URL.
+The email open rate is the number of emails that subscribers actually open.
+This metric can be analyzed via a trackable URL.
 The open rate is considered an engagement rate.
 A successful engagement rate is determined by what your email marketing goals are.

-Several variables that affect the email open rate include:
+Here are some variables that affect the email open rate:

-The click-through rate, another engagement analytic, is the ratio of users who click on a link in your email.
-To improve your click-through rates:
+The click-through rate is the ratio of users who click on a link in your email.
+Here’s how to improve your click-through rates:

-The bounce rate are emails that are not delivered.
+The bounce rate refers to emails that are not delivered.
 There are two different types of bounces: hard and soft.

 A hard bounce means that the email address or domain is not valid.
 A soft bounce signifies a temporary issue such as the subscriber’s inbox being full.

-A high bounce rate (more than 2%) could raise suspicions from your email provider, and your domain could be banned from sending emails; only use the most updated email list data, and monitor this analytic.
+A high bounce rate (more than 2 percent) could raise suspicions from your email provider, which could then ban your domain from sending emails.
+To avoid this, only use the most updated email list data, and monitor this analytic.

-In addition, to keep your bounce rate down:
+In addition, try the following to keep your bounce rate down:

 The unsubscribe rate is the number (or percentage) of subscribers who opt out of receiving emails.
-If your unsubscribe rate exceeds 5%, you’ll receive a warning on your email marketing tool account.
+If your unsubscribe rate exceeds 5 percent, you’ll receive a warning on your email marketing tool account.
 Multiple warnings result in you being banned from your email account, or your domain will be placed on a blacklist, which prevents anyone from receiving your emails in the future, even if you switch email tools.
-While 5% is the top number, all unsubscribes need to be monitored and should not exceed the average rate of 0.05%.
+While 5 percent is the top number, all unsubscribes need to be monitored and should not exceed the average rate of 0.05 percent.

-To reduce the number of unsubscribes, follow these three tips:
+To reduce the number of unsubscribes, follow these tips:

-The email conversion rate shows which of your subscribers turned into customers or took the next step in the buyer journey, getting them one step closer to the final sale.
+The email conversion rate shows which of your subscribers turned into customers or took the next step in the buyer journey, bringing them one step closer to the final sale.

 To increase the number of conversions from your email marketing campaigns, follow these four tips: